top of page

 Permaculture Fruit Forest

-Permaculture is the growth of agricultural ecosystems in a self-sufficient and sustainable way.
-This form of agriculture is inspired from nature to develop synergetic farming systems based on plant diversity, resilience, natural productivity, and sustainability.
+Permaculture is an agricultural approach focused on creating self-sufficient and sustainable ecosystems.
+Inspired by nature, it emphasizes synergetic farming systems based on plant diversity, resilience, natural productivity, and sustainability.

 bottom of page